 As a staff member of the treatment team, the Peer Support Specialist performs a wide range of tasks to assist peers in regaining independence within the community and mastery over their own recovery process.
 Based on similar experiences, this position offers the Client empathy, support, and advice as challenges are faced along the way.
 The Peer Support Specialist adds experience-based competencies and real-world examples that complement the training and expertise of the clinical staff members.

 DUTIES AND RESPONSIBILITIES

-- Peer Counsellor: Share personal experiences, skills, strengths, supports and resources in your recovery from mental health and/or substance abuse issues, re-integration into society, early intervention and treatment, peer recovery support, and coordination of case management and wraparound supportive services (as program appropriate).
+- Share personal experiences, skills, strengths, supports and resources in your recovery from mental health and/or substance abuse issues, re-integration into society, early intervention and treatment, peer recovery support, and coordination of case management and wraparound supportive services (as program appropriate).

 - Accompany participants to appointments and meetings, housing searches, voucher application/issuance sessions, and any other veteran-centered activity.

-- In coordination with the Benefit Specialist [Case Manager/Squad Leader (as program appropriate)], assist participants in developing recovery plans with the skills, strengths, supports and resources to aid them in achieving goals and plans; work with case manager or treatment team in needed steps for self-directed recovery (most often within the home of the Veteran)
+- In coordination with the Benefit Specialist [Case Manager/Squad Leader (as program appropriate)], assist participants in developing recovery plans with the skills, strengths, supports and resources to aid them in achieving goals and plans; work with case manager or treatment team in needed steps for self-directed recovery (most often within the home of the Client)

 - Assist participants with setting up and sustaining self-help (mutual support) groups and with locating and joining existing groups

-- Assist Case Managers with helping the participants identify and eliminate barriers and maintain employment/housing/sobriety
+- Assist Benefit Specialist with helping the participants identify and eliminate barriers and maintain employment/housing/sobriety [based on program]

 - Must be able to pass a fingerprint clearance, background check, including criminal history, personal references, employment and education verifications